rameezv/LastFmScrobblesWidget/README.md

 ## Development server

-To demo the component, run `npm install`, then `ng serve` and navigate to `http://localhost:4200/`.
+To demo the component, start by obtaining a [Last.fm API key](https://www.last.fm/api/account/create), and replace `API_KEY_HERE` with your key.
+Next, run `npm install`, then `ng serve` and navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.